oldvalley49/chm13_annotation_v5.3/README.md

-## Proposed Changes to the T2T-CHM13 Annotation
+## Proposed Changes for T2T-CHM13 Annotation v5.2

 ### Background
 To address the 285 genes from the MANE gene annotation in GRCh38 are missing in the current CHM13 annotation.